 WTB Volt Race

 The Volt Race has been a staple in WTB's saddle range for many years.
-It isn't the least expensive model we tested, but at a retail price of $60, it's an incredible value considering the level of comfort and performance it delivers, and we've awarded it our Best Buy Award.
+It isn't the least expensive model we tested, but this reasonably priced competitor is an incredible value considering the level of comfort and performance it delivers.
 Not only is the Volt Race a good value, but its also very comfortable, with a classic design that has stood the test of time.
 A slightly cradled shape that rises gently toward the tail provides a comfortable and supportive platform, with medium density padding and shallow anatomical groove and "Comfort Zone" cutout in the shell to reduce pressure in the center.
 At 239g for the 135mm width we tested, the Volt Race is also lightweight considering the price.
 Testers found this saddle to offer exceptional versatility, with applications ranging from all disciplines of mountain biking to road riding.

-The Volt Race is offered in three widths, 135mm (tested), 142mm, and 150mm, to accommodate a range of sit bone widths.
-We were really impressed with the price to comfort and performance ratio the Volt Race has to offer, and we think you'd be hard-pressed to find a better value in a mountain bike saddle.
+The Volt Race is offered in three sizes, 135mm (tested), 142mm, and 150mm, to accommodate a range of sit bone widths.
+We were very impressed with the price to comfort and performance ratio the Volt Race has to offer, and we think you'd be hard-pressed to find a better value in a mountain bike saddle.

 Read review: WTB Volt Race